Alexander-T-Moss/Small-Area-Flow-Comp/README.md

 # DISCLAIMER - PLEASE READ
-**Use this script at your own risk**.
+Use this script at your own risk.
 It has been tested to a point where I feel it is safe for public testing, but your mileage may vary.
-I personally recommend **only printing test pieces** you don't mind having print issues with!
-Flow maths is hard, and this is just a bodge for a larger, mysterious issue.
-With that disclaimer out the way, let's dive right in!
+I personally recommend only printing test pieces you don't mind having print issues with!
+Not just those found here, but play around.
+Failiure is how we learn, please fail in new and exciting ways for me.

-# Information On Beta Testing

-For information on the tests you can conduct, please follow the link [here](/TestingAssets).
-For information on the script in general, keep reading below (*including how to set it up*)
+# Cool Looking G-Code

 ![demo_cw1_body](/Screenshots/demo_cw1_body.png)

-The example above used very extreme parameters to show the flow compensation, you will not see this extreme in your gcode
+The example above used very extreme parameters to show the flow compensation, you will not see this extreme in your gcode (*the areas that are more blue have less flow*)

 # What Is The Goal Here?

-Chances are, you've found that small areas of solid infill appear to be over-extruded, despite the rest of a print looking like it has a well-dialled-in EM/Flow.
-Without a good understanding of why this happens, this is a brute force approach to treat the symptom.
+Chances are, you've found that small areas of solid infill appear to be over-extruded, despite the rest of a print looking like it has a well-dialled-in EM/Flow, otherwise why would you be reading this?
+Currently there isn't a good understanding of why this happens, so this is an attempt at a brute force approach to treat the symptom.

 I have created a script to modify the flow of extrusion lines inversely proportional to the length of the extrusion line (*shorter the extrusion, the less flow it should have*).
 Does this work then?
 Well, that's where you and the testing of this script comes in!

-From preliminary testing, I have noticed some improvements in my small area solid infill, but this is a sample size of 1, me, so like all good scientific hypothesis testing, we need more samples to confirm whether or not this script actually works as expected!
+From preliminary testing, I have noticed some improvements in my small area solid infill, but this is a sample size of 1, me, so like all good scientific hypothesis testing, I need more samples to confirm whether or not this script actually works as expected!